dpage/winpgbuild/README.md

 on Windows.
 A number of build tools are also included to enable reproducable builds, though these are generally downloaded as pre-built utilities.

+## Automation
+We really need to automate the builds, as Github will only retain the artefacts for 90 days so we need to ensure they're kept fresh.
+Yes, we could upload them to S3 or something, but whatever...

+Automating the build of all components is, tricky.
+Github has a limit of 20 workflows that can be called in a single workflow dispatch; and we use 2 per component, one to get the version, and one to run the build.

+We could put everything into a single workflow (or maybe two or three), but that would become extremely difficult to navigate and maintain.

+We could also dispatch workflow runs using the Github API, however, that doesn't give us an ID when we run a workflow so we can't poll for it's completion (and even if we did, we'd likely hit the API call quota quickly).

+So for now, we're just running all workflows daily, at times determined by their "dependency group".
+We allow an hour for each group, and hope everything builds in time.
+If not, we may end up using the previous build of a dependency.

 ## Version Information

 Versions for each artifact are specified in [manifest.json](https://github.com/dpage/winpgbuild/blob/main/manifest.json)